programminghistorian/ph-submissions/en/drafts/originals/non-english-and-multilingual-text-analysis.md

     print(war_and_peace)
 ```

 Now, let's clean out the newline characters to make the text easier to work with computationally.
-We won't worry too much about thoroughly cleaning the text for the purposes of this tutorial, since we will primarily focus on our analysis methods rather than pre-processing.
+We won't worry too much about thoroughly cleaning the text for the purposes of this tutorial, since we will primarily be focusing here on our specific pre-processing methods of tokenization, language detection, POS tagging, and lemmatization.
 For a good introduction to preparing your text for multilingual analysis, please consult [this article.](https://modernlanguagesopen.org/articles/10.3828/mlo.v0i0.294)

 We will replace all newlines (represented as a "\n" in the code) with a space (represented with a " "), assigning the cleaned text to a new variable named "cleaned_war_and_peace."
 Then we print it to check what we've done.